maulanna-enoch/markdown-slides/content/slides/tentang-anak/index.md

 ### In Scope

 - **Promote Growth Tracker out of the "Gizi baik" pill** — give it its own properly-sized module (comparable visual weight to the Baby Tracker sub-cards)
-- **Bring Vaccination reminder above the fold** — it already exists on Beranda but currently requires scrolling to reach; reposition so it's visible without scrolling
+- **Bring Vaccination reminder above the fold** — it already exists on Beranda but currently requires scrolling to reach; reposition (as high as possible) to avoid need to scroll
 - **User-controlled module reordering** — let users reorder four homepage modules (Growth Tracker, Pencapaian, Baby Tracker, Vaccination reminder) via drag-and-drop or a simple reorder setting
   - Persist each user's chosen order (need BE but small effort)
   - Track reorder actions and engagement per module by position